bradfletcher/rviz_sensor_control_panel/README.md

 I strongly recommend looking over the tutorials for ROS: http://www.ros.org/wiki/ROS/Tutorials You will not technically need to understand ROS or how it works to use hubo_init, but it is not difficult to learn and will certainly be worthwhile down the road.
-Regardless, below I am providing instructions to install and run hubo_init which should be sufficient whether or not you are familiar with ROS.
+Regardless, below I am providing instructions to install and run rviz_sensor_control_panel which should be sufficient whether or not you are familiar with ROS.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~